onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 - make information open, coherent & integrated

 law #2: subsidiarity?
-law #3: cooperation? non-coercive expansion of self? seduction & persuasion over/instead of coersion, also prestige (respect, admiration, praise) > dominance & coercion (force, fear) law #4: all evils are due to lack of knowledge and knowledge is created by seeking good explanations law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 <== NOT REALLY A RULE but a maxim? law # : the truth consists of hard to vary assertions about reality
+law #3: cooperation? non-coercive expansion of self? seduction & persuasion over/instead of coersion, also prestige (respect, admiration, praise) > dominance & coercion (force, fear), honesty > deception law #4: all evils are due to lack of knowledge and knowledge is created by seeking good explanations law # : problems are inevitable, problems are soluble - from beginning of infinity chapter 3 <== NOT REALLY A RULE but a maxim? law # : the truth consists of hard to vary assertions about reality